Understanding Floor Plan Dimensions and Scale in Architectural Drawings

 Let's start by looking at the plan of the first floor of the residence.
 Again, in the lower right corner of the sheet is the title block.
 You can see that we are on page A1-0.

-The graphic area for the house is around here.
-You will also notice that there is a graphic scale that is down there.
+The graphic area for the house is located here.
+You will also notice that there is a graphic scale down in that section.
 So let's get closer to that area.

-You can see that it shows 0, 1 foot, 2 feet, 3, 4 to 8 feet and there are smaller increments there.
-Right there.
-The drawing is a quarter inch equal to a foot.
+You can see that it shows 0,1 foot, 2 feet, 3,4 to 8 feet, and there are smaller increments there as well.
+The drawing is scaled at 1/4 inch equals 1 foot.

-If you were to print this drawing, independently, you could always take this area, the graphic scale.
-And you could copy it, place it against something to confirm that it is approximately a measure.
+If you were to print this drawing independently, you could always take the graphic scale and copy it.
+You could place it against something to confirm that it is approximately accurate.
 The general rule is that you never take the scale out of the plans.

 Learn Blueprint Reading